-- To invest in Shariah-compliant investments meeting the description, risk exposure and a. expected return indicated in its prospectus; - h To maintain sufficient liquidity to meet the expenses of the Fund, and to meet cancellation requests as they arise; and - To maintain sufficient fund size to make the operations of the Fund cost-efficient.
-C.
+- a.
+To invest in Shariah-compliant investments meeting the description, risk exposure and expected return indicated in its prospectus; - b.
+To maintain sufficient liquidity to meet the expenses of the Fund, and to meet cancellation requests as they arise; and - c.
+To maintain sufficient fund size to make the operations of the Fund cost-efficient.